Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Experiments

 \section{Experiments}

-To verify the performance of FedPEFT, we evaluate the server accuracy with each method from three perspectives and aim to answer the following questions:
+\QS{The capability of full fine-tuning in terms of accuracy has been illustrated in recent work~\cite{nguyen_where_2022, chen_pre-training_2022}.
+Thus we regard it as a competitive baseline for FedPEFT. } To verify the performance of FedPEFT comprehensively, we evaluate the server accuracy with each method from three perspectives and aim to answer the following questions:

-\textbf{Communication Analysis:} When faced with a limited communication budget, there are several conventional solutions to reduce costs, e.g., sampling fewer clients each round or using a lightweight model.
+\textbf{Communication Analysis:} When faced with a limited communication budget, there are several solutions to reduce costs, \eg, sampling fewer clients each round or using a lightweight model.
 Can FedPEFT outperform other solutions in terms of \textit{communication cost and accuracy}? \textbf{(RQ1)}

 \textbf{Capability Analysis:} When the communication budget is amply sufficient for all approaches, we want to evaluate the trade-off of training fewer parameters with FedPEFT.
 Can FedPEFT outperform full fine-tuning and training from scratch within \textit{various federated learning settings} and \textit{increasing levels of downstream domain gap}? \textbf{(RQ2)}